zutherb/AppStash/README.md

 ## Prerequisites

-You need same dependencies to run the application or to extends the application.
+You need some dependencies to run the application or to extend the application.

 ###Running

-If you want to run the application you has to install the following programs on our machine.
+If you want to run the application you have to install the following programs on your machine.

 #### Git